 U.S. Sows Confusion Over How Bahamas Residents May Enter After Hurricane Dorian

-The Trump administration says it has deployed "an enormous amount of resources" to southern Florida to receive residents of the Bahamas fleeing their hurricane-ravaged nation, but is sending mixed signals about how Bahamians will be allowed into the U.S.
+The Trump administration says it has deployed "an enormous amount of resources" to southern Florida to receive residents of the Bahamas fleeing their hurricane-ravaged nation, but it is sending mixed signals about how Bahamians will be allowed into the U.S.

-Acting Customs and Border Protection commissioner Mark Morgan said Monday his agency has processed "thousands of folks" from two cruise ships as well as aircraft.
+Acting Customs and Border Protection Commissioner Mark Morgan said Monday his agency has processed "thousands of folks" from two cruise ships as well as aircraft.

 Speaking at the White House, Morgan admitted there has been some confusion surrounding the process by which Bahamian refugees are being allowed into the country, including passengers on a ferry boat who said they were turned away Sunday because they lacked travel visas.

-Morgan said border patrol agents "will accept anyone on humanitarian reasons that needs to come here" whether they have proper travel documents or not.
+Morgan said Border Patrol agents "will accept anyone on humanitarian reasons that needs to come here" whether they have proper travel documents or not.
 "We've already processed people that have travel documents and don't have travel documents," he said.

 "This is a humanitarian mission," Morgan said.
 "If your life is in jeopardy and you're in the Bahamas and you want to get to the United States, you're going to be allowed to come to the United States."
 He said there would still be some vetting to "make sure that we're not letting dangerous people in, taking advantage of this."